KHKE

-KHKE is a radio station owned and operated by the University of Northern Iowa in Cedar Falls, Iowa, United States, which broadcasts on 89.5 MHz.
+KHKE (89.5 FM) is a radio station owned and operated by Iowa Public Radio in Cedar Falls, Iowa, United States.
 It is a classical station, sharing broadcast facilities with KUNI.
-It is now a part of Iowa Public Radio, operating with the other two public radio station clusters at the University of Iowa and Iowa State University.

 Ice storm and tower collapse

-On February 24 2007 the upper half of the KHKE tower collapsed due to an ice storm.
-The remaining lower half was later demolished, and the tower was scheduled to be rebuilt in Summer 2007.
+On February 24, 2007, the upper half of the KHKE tower collapsed due to an ice storm.
+The remaining lower half was later demolished, and the tower was scheduled to be rebuilt in summer 2007.